Shamshi, Himachal Pradesh

 Shamshi is a village in the Kullu district of Himachal Pradesh, India.
-It is known for hosting several governmental and industrial establishments of the Kullu district.
+It hosts several governmental and industrial establishments of the Kullu district.

 Geography

 Shamshi is located in the Kullu valley, on the right side of the Beas river.
 The Khokhan range rises to the west of Shamshi, while the Bijli Mahadev mountain dominates the ranges to its east.
 Shamshi is located just ahead of the town of Bhuntar, in the direction of Kullu.

 History

 Shamshi finds a mention in the colonial-era Kangra District Gazetteer, 1897 as 'Shamsi', a patti (tract) of the Khokhan kothi (revenue district) of the Kullu tehsil which had a cultivated area of 566 acres.
 The Kangra District Gazetteer, 1917 notes that while Kullu was predominantly Hindu, just over nine hundred Muslims, in the form of Balti and Pathan traders, were also settled between Kullu's Akhara and Shamshi.
 Besides, this gazetteer also notes that there was a government-aided school at Shamshi.